 This gorgeous and delicious berry beet smoothie is a great way to start your morning!
-This smoothie is loaded with vitamins and antioxidants to help you stay healthy this winter!
+Berries and beets combine perfectly to make a wonderfully sweet smoothie that you’re sure to love.

-Smoothies are an easy way to get some extra vitamins an antioxidants into your system, and this berry beet smoothie is delicious and beautiful, too.
+Smoothies are an easy way to get some extra fruits and veggies into your system, and this berry beet smoothie is delicious and beautiful, too.

 Now, if you aren’t a beet lover, don’t worry.
-This smoothie can be a great way to incorporate beets into your diet.
+This recipe is a great way to incorporate beets into your diet.
 With all the berries and mangoes, you won’t taste the beets at all.
 They just add a nice sweetness, and of course a gorgeous red hue to this drink.

 Disclosure: This post contains affiliate links.